Our Amazing Achievements at Home

-Thank You for your amazing team work!
-This is Jazmin`s week!
-She worked with me very well
+Thank you for your amazing team work!
+This is Jazmin`s work!
+She worked with me very well!

-Thank You for your amazing team work!
-This is Armin`s from 6JD week!
+Thank you for your amazing team work!
+This is Armin`s, from 6JD, work!
 He worked with me very well!

 Logan had been helping to water our plants.